-And this is what happened when I learnt that even though I was protecting my buddy from choking hazards by giving him cooked green beans, I was still depriving him of nutrients by cooking the green beans.
+And this is what happened when I learned that even though I was protecting my buddy from choking hazards by giving him cooked green beans, I was still depriving him of nutrients by cooking the green beans.

 What do I mean?

 Well for starters, cooking any vegetable, including green beans, will significantly decrease its nutrition content.

 This happens because the thing that makes vegetables a healthy diet are essentially sucked out of them during cooking.

 Basically, the heat coupled with the presence of a solvent- water, allows many of the water-soluble vitamins and minerals to dissolve into the water.

 This includes Vitamin C and many B vitamins such as Riboflavin, Niacin, etc.

 Can Dogs Eat Green Beans: Cooking Alternatives